-I applied through a recruiter and the process took 2 days - interviewed at Source, Inc. in April 2009.
+I applied through a recruiter.
+The process took 2 days.
+I interviewed at Source, Inc. (Chicago, IL) in April 2009.

-I applied through a recruiter and the process took a day - interviewed at Source, Inc. in November 2008.
+I applied through a recruiter.
+The process took 1 day.
+I interviewed at Source, Inc. (Addison, TX) in November 2008.

 This interview was arranged by Babich and Assoc. at their home office in Dallas.
 The VP of sales at Source Inc. was looking for someone to handle his two largest partners.
 The management at Source has a high turnover rate which makes it difficult since the gentleman interviewed me was being careful that he wasn't hiring his replacement.